For Project Business Management

 Summary:

-Misunderstandings are among the top causes of losses and failure in project business?
+Misunderstandings are among the top causes of losses and failure in project business.
+Glossaries are among the strongest tools to reduce the risk.

 Purpose: